awaisdar001/django_graphene/ReadMe.md

 4. Non-users can reserve a specific time by providing their full name and email for the meeting
 5. Non-user can’t reserve a time that has been already reserved

+**How to run the API**
+I have used `GraphiQL` django app for running the application & testing the quries.
+Follow the step by step guide below to run & test the GraphQL quries.
+I have also provided demo quries with their responses below.

 ### Getting Started

 #### Create virtual Env